thiscouldbejd/Shiny-Shiny/INSTRUCTIONS.md

 - To undo your last action, press 'CTRL Z' (there are multiple levels of undo, press 'CTRL SHIFT Z' to redo)

+- To toggle between INSERT (where text you type is inserted at the cursor point) and OVERWRITE (where new text overwrites existing text at the cursor point) modes, press 'CTRL I'

 - If you are typing but nothing appears on screen, make sure the cursor is flashing.
 If it isn't, click somewhere on the screen and it'll become active again

 Styling Instructions